 Christmas Giving Trees –The “Angel Tree” – specific gifts for families referred at Christmas time by the Somerset County Division of Youth and Family Services; The “Gloves, Mittens, & Hat Tree” – gifts to help vulnerable residents keep warm in winter through Arm in Arm and Homefront.

 Forrestal Service – Monthly worship service for the residents of Windrows, an independent living complex at the Forrestal Center.
 Residents look forward every third Sunday to an afternoon that features favorite hymns, an uplifting message, scripture readings and the renewal of friendships with the Deacons.

 Pot Luck Fellowship Events are held throughout the year to bring the church family and friends together to enjoy great food, conversation, games, crafts, and entertainment.

 Prayer Chain – Prayer requests from any member or friend of our congregation are shared with over 40 faithful members dedicated to praying for the various needs expressed.
-Prayer requests are submitted during Sunday morning worship, and by telephone.
-The opportunity to email prayer requests through the website will be available in the near future.
+Prayer requests are submitted during Sunday morning worship, by telephone and email.

 Nurture and Care for Members includes sending congregants greeting cards or notes for birthdays, a special anniversary, in times of illness, or other challenging situations; Visitation of members in hospitals, nursing homes, or at home.
 The Deacons provide;